Radiodonta: Interrelationships

 Traditionally, all radiodont species have been placed within one family, Anomalocarididae, hence the previous common name 'anomalocaridid' and it was still occasionally used to refer the whole order even after reclassification.
 Since the reassignment done by Vinther et al. 2014, most of the radiodont species were reclassified within three new families: Amplectobeluidae, Tamisiocarididae (formerly Cetiocaridae), and Hurdiidae.
 Including Anomalocarididae, the four recent radiodont families may form the clade Anomalocarida.

 The original description of the order Radiodonta included Anomalocaris, Laggania (later known as Peytoia), Hurdia, Proboscicaris, Amplectobelua, Cucumericrus, and Parapeytoia.
 However, Proboscicaris is now regarded as a junior synonym of Hurdia, and Parapeytoia is considered to be a Megacheiran.
 Due to the limited discovery, The position of Cucumericrus within Radiodonta is unclear, as it was either unselected by phylogenetic analysis or resolved in a polytomy with Radiodonta and Euarthropoda.

 The first in-depth phylogenetic analysis of Radiodonta was conducted by Vinther et al. in 2014, followed by a handful of subsequest studies with more or less modified results.
-In most analysis, Caryosyntrips is the basal-most genus, but resolved in a polytomy with other radiodonts and Euarthropoda (alongside Cucumericrus if included).
-With the exclusion of Caryosyntrips and Cucumericrus, the monophyly of Radiodonta is widely supported, with a few results suggest possible paraphyly (either the Anomalocarididae+Amplectobeluidae clade or Hurdiidae sister to Euarthropoda).
-Putative synapomorphies of monophyletic Radiodonta including tripartite head sclerite complex and differentiated neck region.
+In most analysis, Caryosyntrips is the basal-most genus, but either resolved in a polytomy with other radiodonts and Euarthropoda (alongside Cucumericrus if included) or outside of Radiodonta, casting doubt on its radiodont affinity.
+With the exclusion of questionable Caryosyntrips and Cucumericrus, the monophyly of Radiodonta is widely supported, with a few results suggest possible paraphyly (either the Anomalocarididae+Amplectobeluidae clade or Hurdiidae sister to Euarthropoda).
+Putative synapomorphies of monophyletic Radiodonta include tripartite head sclerite complex and differentiated neck region.
 The genus Anomalocaris in a broader sense always found to be polyphyletic, usually with "Anomalocaris" kunmingensis and "Anomalocaris" briggsi resolved as a member of Amplectobeluidae and Tamisiocarididae respectively.
 Interrelationship of Amplectobeluidae is uncertain, as the amplectobeluid affinities of Lyrarapax and Ramskoeldia were occasionally questioned.
-Monophyly of the speciose family Hurdiidae was recovered by most analysis and well-supported by several synapomorphies (e.g. distal articulated region of frontal appendage with proximal 5 podomeres bearing subequal endites), with Tamisiocarididae often suggested to be its sister group.
+Monophyly of the speciose family Hurdiidae was recovered by most analysis and well-supported by several synapomorphies (e.g. distal articulated region of frontal appendage with proximal 5 podomeres bearing subequal endites).
+Tamisiocarididae was often suggested to be sister group of Hurdiidae in the 2010s, but this position became questionable in subsequent studies.